Nomifactory/Guides/guides/PlayingOnDev.md

 ## Installation

+As of December 13, 2022, development snapshots are published as beta releases on CurseForge with "1.3-RC" and a date as their version number.
+This is now the preferred way to get development builds unless you have a specific need to use snapshots.

 Since we use an automatic build system, installation is nice and simple.
 Just download the client and/or server zip from our [nightly.link page](https://nightly.link/Nomifactory/Nomifactory/workflows/nightly/dev).
 This link always displays latest development snapshots.

 In case you want to download a specific pair of the client and server zips, you can navigate to the [GitHub Actions page](https://github.com/Nomifactory/Nomifactory/actions/workflows/nightly.yml), click the desired workflow run and download artifacts yourself.
 Each snapshot pair is stored for no more than 90 days.